2019 BMW I3 Prices: MSRP vs Dealer Invoice vs True Dealer Cost

-To avoid overpaying on a new BMW I3, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new BMW I3, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 The result is a 33.0-kWh capacity battery that matches the same dimensions as the older 22.0-kWh.
 It’s heavier, bringing the car’s total weight up to 2961 pounds, and technically less energy efficient.
 But the car can now travel a distance of up to 186 miles on a charge, though BMW admits drivers are more likely to see an average of 114 miles in real-world driving scenarios.

 Also new for the BMW i3 are new 19-inch wheels and a new Protonic Blue paint option.
 Inside the car are a new Deka World interior theme and real-time traffic information presented to the driver.
 The new trim replaces the Mega World version and features cloth made from recycled materials.